-For these reasons, the Statement for 2021/22 will include the overall conclusion of an assessment of Gwent Police's compliance with the principles of the FM Code.
+The Statement for 2021/22 includes the overall conclusion of an assessment of Gwent Police's compliance with the principles of the FM Code.
 Where there are outstanding matters or areas for improvement, these will be included in the action plan at Part 2 of this Statement.
 The six Principles of the FM Code which will be assessed are:

 - 1. Organisational Leadership demonstrating a clear strategic direction based on a vision in which financial management is embedded into organisational culture. - 2.
 Accountability based on medium-term financial planning that drives the annual budget process supported by effective risk management, quality supporting data and whole life costs. - 3.
 Financial management is undertaken with transparency at its core using consistent, meaningful and understandable data, reported frequently with evidence of periodic officer action and elected member decision making. - 4.
-Adherence to professional standards is promoted by the leadership team and is evidenced. - 5.
-Sources of assurance are recognised as an effective tool mainstreamed into financial management, including political scrutiny and the results of external audit, internal audit and inspection. - 6.
+Adherence to professional standards is promoted by the leadership team and is evidenced. - Sources of assurance are recognised as an effective tool mainstreamed into financial management, including political scrutiny and the results of external audit, internal audit and inspection. - 6.
 The long-term sustainability of local services is at the heart of all financial management processes and is evidenced by prudent use of public resources.

-It is the duty of Gwent Police to adhere to the principles of financial management.
+Gwent Police is required to adhere to these principles.
 To enable Gwent Police to test their conformity with the CIPFA Principles of Good Financial Management, the FM Code translates these principles into seventeen financial management standards across seven sections of the FM Code.
 These financial management standards will have different practical applications according to the different circumstances of each relevant public body.